Marine counterparts of land creatures

-The idea that there are specific marine counterparts to land creatures, inherited from the writers on natural history in Antiquity, was firmly believed in Islam and in Medieval Europe.
+The idea that there are specific marine counterparts to land creatures, inherited from the writers on natural history in Antiquity, was firmly believed in the Arab World and in Medieval Europe.
 It is exemplified by the creatures represented in the medieval animal encyclopedias called bestiaries, and in the parallels drawn in the moralising attributes attached to each.
 "The creation was a mathematical diagram drawn in parallel lines," T. H. White said a propos the bestiary he translated.
 "Things did not only have a moral they often had physical counterparts in other strata.
 There was a horse in the land and a sea-horse in the sea.
 For that matter there was probably a Pegasus in heaven".
 The idea of perfect analogies in the fauna of land and sea was considered part of the perfect symmetry of the Creator's plan, offered as the "book of nature" to mankind, for which a text could be found in Job:

 But ask the animals, and they will teach you, or the birds of the air, and they will tell you; or speak to the earth, and it will teach you, or let the fish of the sea inform you.
 Which of all these does not know that the hand of the Lord has done this?
 In his hand is the life of every creature and the breath of all mankind.

-The idea appears in the Jewish Tannaic sources as well, as brought down in Babylonian Talmud, Chulin 127a.
+The idea appears in the Jewish Tannaic sources as well, as brought down in the Babylonian Talmud, Chulin 127a.
 Rashi (Psalms 49:2) traces this to a biblical source – the land is referred to as "Choled", from the weasel (chulda), because the weasel is the only animal on dry land that does not have its counterpart in the sea.

 All of Creation was considered to reflect the Creator, and Man could learn about the Creator through studying the Creation, an assumption that underlies the "watchmaker analogy" offered as a proof of God's existence.

-The correspondence between the realms of earth and sea, extending to its denizens, offers examples of the taste for allegory engendered by Christian and Islamic methods of exegesis, which also encouraged the doctrine of signatures, a "key" to the meaning and use of herbs.
+The correspondence between the realms of earth and sea, extending to their denizens, offers examples of the taste for allegory engendered by Christian and Islamic methods of exegesis, which also encouraged the doctrine of signatures, a "key" to the meaning and use of herbs.